MuSuareZ/FDF/README.md

 # FDF

 This was the start of my journey in graphic programming, FdF offers to visualize “iron wire” meshing in 3D.
-The program is supposed to read from a file (X, Y, Z) values, where X is the rows, Y is the columns and Z is the number value.
+The program is supposed to read from a file (X, Y, Z) values, where X is the rows, Y is the columns and Z is height value.

 # How to use it?